-Encounters It is common to Encounter other life forms.
+It's common to Encounter other life forms.
 Some areas of The City have a higher probability of Encounters than others.
 Also, Encounters are more common at night and when it's raining than they are on sunny afternoons.

 The five categories of Encounters are listed below, in the order most favourable to you: